KxSystems/docs/docs/ml/automl/userguide/preproc.md

- model = Name of the model to be applied lib   = Python library from which the model is derived fnc   = Sub module within the python library from which a model is derived seed  = Is a model capable of being seeded allowing for consistent rerunning typ   = type of problem being solved minit = definition of the model which will to be applied in the workflow
+ model = Name of the model to be applied lib   = Python library from which the model is derived fnc   = Sub module within the python library from which a model is derived seed  = Is a model capable of being seeded allowing for consistent rerunning? typ   = type of problem being solved minit = definition of the model which will to be applied in the workflow
 ```